kartik-neal/Project-Santa-Cruz-Preview/user-guides/updating/usb_updating.md

 - USB storage device.

 - USB-C cable, included in the Project Santa Cruz devkit.
+If your PC has a USB-A port but not a USB-C port, you may use a USB-C to USB-A cable (sold separately).

 - Devkit carrier board (Note: the carrier board needs to be running a SW version from September 16, 2020 (2020.109.116.120) or later.
 See step 4 below to confirm the version of your device.
 If your SW version is not from September 16, 2020 or later, please update your device [over-the-air (OTA)](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/user-guides/updating/ota_update.md) or use method #2 or #3 below.)